 - Be very friendly and speak your heart out to people, they never mind.
 In fact, anybody would feel great to help a friendly person who is speaking to them in native language.

-- In India, you have many cheap travelling options such as railways, local bus services etc. Also, you can get lifts in trucks, bikes etc. Learn to use the all available resources completely without giving a second thought.
+- In India, you have many cheap traveling options such as railways, local bus services etc. Also, you can get lifts in trucks, bikes etc. Learn to use the all available resources completely without giving a second thought.

 - Sleeping outside is absolutely normal in India, uncountable poor do so.
 If you need a place to spend night, head to the nearest railway station, where you can spread sleep anywhere and no one will bother you.
-But, don’t forget to have earplugs; they are useful in Indian railway station.

 - You can rush to any nearby gurudwara run by Sikh community, as they offer daily langars (food to mass).
 Here, there is no religious restriction, and everyone eats the offered food sitting in a row on the floor.